Food waste interventions analysis

 - A range of interventions best suited to tackling these opportunities, with detail provided on intervention type, key messaging styles of likely resonance, and the most suitable communication channels to enable change.

 - A skeleton communication plan outlining low, medium and high cost intervention case studies.

 - Postcode and street level listings to identify the specific areas best suited to the chosen subgroups across the six RECAP districts.

-Evidence Lead, Senior Consultant
+Evidence Lead, Principal Consultant